Low Dose Control Panel

 Continuous update (see tooltip)

-When this option is selected, any change of magnification, spot size, brightness, energy filter settings, probe mode on an FEI scope, or alpha on a JEOL scope will immediately change the parameters of the current area.
+When this option is selected, any change of magnification, spot size, brightness, diffraction focus in diffraction mode, energy filter settings, probe mode on an FEI scope, or alpha on a JEOL scope will immediately change the parameters of the current area.
 Otherwise, such changes will be lost when a new image is acquired from the given area.
-Beam shift, beam tilt, focus settings, and image shift displacements for a particular area are NOT recorded when this option is on, but can be introduced by other options in this panel.
+Beam shift, beam tilt, focus settings in imaging mode, and image shift displacements for a particular area are NOT recorded when this option is on, but can be introduced by other options in this panel.

 Define position of area